This recipe is a paid collaboration with Natures Charm, all views are my own.

-- Add the oil to a saucepan and place on a medium heat.
+- Add the oil to a saucepan and place on medium heat.
 Add in the sliced banana along with about one tablespoon of the sweetened condensed coconut milk.
-Cook the bananas in the pan while for about 3-4 minutes until they are slightly caramelised, make sure to toss them continuously to avoid them burning to the pan.
+Cook the bananas in the pan for about 3-4 minutes until they are lightly caramelized, make sure to toss them continuously to avoid them burning to the pan.

-- Add the caramelised banana, sweetened condensed coconut milk, coconut custard and vanilla extract to your blender and blitz for a minute or so until smooth.
+- Add the caramelized banana, sweetened condensed coconut milk, coconut custard, and vanilla extract to your blender and blitz for a minute or so until smooth.